I am the editor of a wonderful webcomic from SockBucketFrance called "The Freelance Club".

 "We were in their living room, sharing whatever fresh produce they could spare in a gut-wrenching last supper," she recalled.
 "My father handed me my plate, a strange concoction of pasta, shrimp, and other things.
 It sounds so silly now, saying it aloud."

 "It's not so strange," Adrien said, hastily.
-He had been raised in Greece and somehow felt tied deeper to his Italian family through it.
+He had been raised in Greece and somehow, illogically, felt a deeper connection to his Italian heritage through it.

 The evening was dry and sweet.
 The sun roosted behind its blanket of clouds for the night and the sky was ablaze.